 “Unlike federal loans, defaulted private loans will rarely become current again by making payments and will instead remain in a permanent charged off status until the account is paid off,” Weber explained.
 “It is faster and less expensive to negotiate a settlement, but it is more difficult since most lenders and loan collectors would rather take payments on the full balance than agree to a settlement.”

 While you may have fewer options with private loans, you do still have options.
-An expert like Weber or one of the other debt experts on the Resolve team can help you assess these and make wise choices.
+An expert like Weber or one of the other debt experts on the Resolve team can help you assess your repayment options and make wise choices.